-I have ignored the “Manosphere” here, but with a steady trickle of comments that sound like they come from the manosphere I think it is time to address it.
+I’ve ignored the “Manosphere” here, but with a steady trickle of comments that sound like they come from the manosphere, I think it’s time to address it.

 - One slice of the manosphere is the Men’s Rights Movement (MRM’s).
-They are clearly, openly, and even proudly misogynist.
-These men would say they are anti-feminist, but they seem more anti-women, or at least anti-Western-women.
+They’re clearly, openly, and even proudly misogynist.
+These men would say they are anti-feminist, but they seem more anti-women, or, at least, anti-Western-women.

-- Then you have the “Men’s Rights Activists” (MRA’s) who are openly misogynistic.
-This group says some of the ugliest and most offensive stuff, and are the kind of men who say there is no such thing as rape.
+- Then you have the “Men’s Rights Activists” (MRA’s) who are grossly misogynistic.
+This group says some of the ugliest and most offensive stuff and are the kind of men who say there is no such thing as rape.

 - Another segment is the “Men Going Their Own Way” (MGTOW’s) who seem to be against women, marriage, and Western culture.
-Some only date non-western women, some do not date.
+Some only date non-western women, some don’t date.
 These are the atheists and anarchists of the manosphere.

 - Another part of the manosphere, the pick-up artists (PUA’s), are all about bedding as many women as possible, and they discuss ways to accomplish this.
 These men are a subgroup of MRA’s or MGTOW’s

-- Finally, there is the Christian segment, the group most likely to show up here.
+- Finally, there’s the Christian segment, the group most likely to show up here.
 They would call themselves traditionalists or the traditional marriage camp.
 They want to return to what they think life was like in the past.
 This group is often violently angry at “feminised churches” and “castrated pastors” who they think have sold out to the feminist regime.
-They will tell you what the Bible really says about marriage and women is not being preached in churches.
-They trumpet the manosphere as a place where they can discuss a truth too radial to be discussed in church.
+They tell you what the Bible really says about marriage and women isn’t being preached in churches.
+They trumpet the manosphere as a place where they can discuss a truth too radical to be discussed in church.
 This group says churches teach things that cause divorces and refuse to get involved when women with no right to divorce do just that.

-I have long said feminism was a wrong response to a very real problem.
-I am old enough to have seen first hand the horrible and completely unbiblical ways women were treated.
-There was a problem, and most men, and most churches (which were ruled almost always by men) chose to ignore, deny or justify the problems.
+I’ve long said feminism was a wrong response to a real problem.
+I’m old enough to have seen first hand the horrible and completely unbiblical ways women were treated in the past.
+There was a problem, and most men and most churches (which were almost always ruled by men) chose to ignore, deny, or justify the problems.
 The situation was horrible, and it was only a matter of time before something happened.
-What happened did offer some help for many, but it also created a good many new problems.
+What happened did offer help for many, but it also created a good many new problems.

-In the same light, the manosphere seems to me to be a wrong response to the very real problems caused by feminism.
+In the same way, the manosphere seems to me to be a wrong response to the real problems caused by feminism.
 The difference is while feminists took action, the manosphere seems to be mostly about whining to the choir.
-(Please note it is no accident this post follows yesterday’s Choose to be Empowered post.
+(Please note it’s no accident this post follows yesterday’s Choose to be Empowered post.

-I have several problems with the traditional part of the manosphere.
+I have several problems with the “traditionalist” part of the manosphere.

-- I do not think they have biblically valid concepts of marriage or headship.
-I do think headship in marriage is God ordained, but because I do not hold to the same radical version I have been accused of throwing headship under the bus.
-Headship is not about being a do-as-I-say-no-mater-what ruler; it is about being a servant leader.
-It is more about love than getting your way, and more about sacrifice than control.
+- I don’t think they have biblically valid concepts of marriage or headship.
+I do think headship in marriage is God ordained, but because I don’t hold to the same radical version I’ve been accused of throwing headship under the bus.
+Headship is not about being a do-as-I-say-no-mater-what ruler; it’s about being a servant leader.
+It’s more about love than getting your way, and more about sacrifice than control.

-- I do not think what women want, need, or respond to is a “firm but fair” man who expects to be asked “how high” when he says “jump”.
+- I don’t think what women want, need, or respond to is a “firm but fair” man who expects to be asked “how high” when he says “jump”.
 Neither do I think saying “you will have sex with me tonight, now get naked and in bed” is the solution to sexual problems.
-God did not design women to want to be bossed around, He made them co-heirs who are supposed to be a vital and active part of the expansion of His Kingdom on earth.
+God didn’t design women to want to be bossed around;, He made them co-heirs who are supposed to be a vital and active part of the expansion of His Kingdom on earth.
 Our failure to understand and live this truth it is part of why the church has become so irrelevant in our world.

 All that said, why am I crazy enough to strap a lighting rod on my back and go out into this storm?
-First because I want those of you who have not run across the manosphere to be warned about it.
+First because I want those of you who haven’t run across the manosphere to be warned about it.
 Some of them sound rational on the surface, so beware.
-Secondly since we keep having men who ascribe to this making comments I figured I should address it.
+Secondly, since we keep having men who ascribe to this making comments I figured I should address it.

 The comments might get heated on this, depending who shows up.
 If this post gets circulated in the manosphere it could get pretty wild.
-I reserve the right to ignore things when I feel I have already addressed them or suspect my words will not be heard, but I will allow pretty much any comment which is neither profane nor abusive.
+I reserve the right to ignore things when I feel I’ve already addressed them or suspect my words won’t be heard.